Odonon/ecamexam-latex-class/README.md

 The `ecamexam` class file is derived from the `exam` class available on CTAN.
 Therefore it uses the environnements defined in this parent class for typesetting questions.
 The only options specific to `ecamexam` are ``\documentclass[french]{ecamexam}`` or same with `english`.
 It switches the titles of the different parts as well as the numbering for each pages an typos (hyphenation etc.).

 The `ecamexam.cls` file is the latex class file and therefore is the only file that needs to be modify.
-The files `template.tex` and `template_test_class.tex` should not be modified as they are Minimum Working Examples (MWE) and served as test files for the modification done in the class file.
+The file `template_test_class.tex` should not be modified as tit is the Minimum Working Example (MWE) and serves as test file for the modification done in the class file.

 ## Macro implemented (2023/02/14)